 How to Use a Bead Golf-Stroke Counter

-Clip the counter to your belt, or bag.
-After every stroke you take, move one bead down.
+Clip the counter to your belt or bag.
+After every stroke, move one bead down.
 This way, you don't lose count of how many shots you have taken.

-They look nice, and it is easy to use.
+They look nice and are easy to use.

 There are many different types on the market, so you can of course just buy one.
 I liked the idea of making my own to match my golf bag.

 - Use a thread that is light, strong, and not too thick.
 Remember, you have to double-thread the beads.

 - Make sure the hole in your bead is large enough to thread through twice.